Areas Of Expertise:

 - Bachelor of Information Technology, UTS Sydney

-Michael has a strong technical background, focused on delivering technology solutions that meet business needs and create value for the customer.
+Michael has a strong technical background, which enables him to focus on delivering solutions that meet business needs and create value for the customer.

 What Michael brings